teddokano/LCDDriver_NXP_Arduino/README.md

 ## What is this?
 An Arduino library for I²C LCD driver with sample code.
 This library provides simple API to display characters on the LCD.
+Include device name header file (`PCA8561.h`) to use those class libraries.

 With `LCDDriver_NXP_Arduino` library, characters can be shown by next sample code.
 ```cpp